nextgis/metro4all_carto/README.md

  * Main POIs for typical metro residents: shops=* and amenity=* (withouth car features)
  * More attention for pedestrians: Highways for cars marked by only one color, footways are more remarkable.
  * addr:highway rendering

+## Installation

+This folder is a tilemill project.
+Just put it to ~/Documents/tilemill/projects/

+### More detailed installation

 ## icons copyrights